 - Medical industry – Exercise monitors, heart monitoring devices, hearing aid devices, etc.

-- Automotive industry – Engine controls, anti-lock brakes, airbag systems, among others.
+- The automotive industry includes engine controls, anti-lock brakes, and airbag systems.

 - Manufacturing industry – human-machine interface equipment, bar code equipment, etc.